JizongL/Getting-and-Cleaning-Data-course-project/run_analysis.md

+# Step by Step instruction for producing the entire project
+**Note** This file is supplementary on top of the requirement of this assignment,
+         in order to easily guide reader to learn how to reproduce the entire project.
-Step 1
+## Step 1
 ------

-### To create a folder "data" in the local work directory and download the data from the
+#####To create a folder "data" in the local work directory and download the data from the

-### assigned URL, then store it into the"data" folder in the work directory.
+##### assigned URL, then store it into the"data" folder in the work directory.

     if(!file.exists("./data")){dir.create("./data")}
     fileUrl <- "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
     download.file(fileUrl,destfile="./data/Dataset.zip",method="curl")

-Step 2
+## Step 2
 ------

-### Unzip the file folder previously downloaded into the "data" folder named "UCI HAR Dataset".
+##### Unzip the file folder previously downloaded into the "data" folder named "UCI HAR Dataset".

     unzip(zipfile="./data/Dataset.zip",exdir="./data")
     path_rf <- file.path("./data" , "UCI HAR Dataset")
     files<-list.files(path_rf, recursive=TRUE)

-Step 3
+## Step 3
 ------

-### Call all the necessary files and assign them a new name variables.
+##### Call all the necessary files and assign them a new name variables.

     ActivityTest  <- read.table(file.path(path_rf, "test" , "Y_test.txt" ),header = FALSE)
     ActivityTrain <- read.table(file.path(path_rf, "train", "Y_train.txt"),header = FALSE)